colinabarry/game480-obsidian/2. Kanban/Sprint 5 (Sep 25-Oct 1).md

 - [ ] Write more Quests for future #colin
 - [ ] Implement a quest system that serves as a foundation to find machine resources. #colin
 - [ ] Polish and build the second demo for game draft 2 assignment. #colin
+- [ ] Design and implement UI for resource amounts and quest item(s) #colin #missed
+- [ ] Implement structure-building system that utilizes the resource system #colin #missed

 ## # To Review